mpt-c-data/mpt-c/README.md

 2. Multiple random intialization of the training.

 The Neural Networks on this dataset were trained with 100's of different random initialization and combination of learning rate to achieve the desired result.
+If required results are not obtained in terms of correlation/loss.
+Rerun the algorithm as the starting is randomly initialized.
+Different runs yeild different results.

 ## Example